 - Set aside and now onto the cake batter.

-- Mix the dry ingredients (flour, salt, baking soda, remaining brown sugar) together.
+- Mix the dry ingredients (flour, salt, baking powder, remaining brown sugar) together.

 - Pour in the wet ingredients (pineapple juice, milk, vanilla extract, olive oil) and mix well.

 - Pour the cake batter onto the pineapple slides evenly.